 Many people think shoes are just another piece of clothing.
 But they do so much more than protect your feet from the ground.
 Your shoes help your feet and body function during many different activities in many different environments.
-If you’ve been wondering, ‘How long do running shoes last?’, these clues will help tell you.
+If you’ve been wondering if it’s time for new shoes, these clues will help you determine that for sure.

 For that reason, it is important that your shoes fit properly and are appropriate for the environment they will be used in – your job, your activities, your daily lifestyle.
-So, how do you know if your shoes are working for you?
+So, how do you know if yours are working for you?

 Examining your favourite pair of shoes can tell you a lot about your wear pattern.
-Do you notice any worn-through parts of the shoe, while other parts are barely touched?
+Do you notice any worn-through parts, while other parts are barely touched?
 This may mean your feet aren’t distributing your body weight evenly, which can lead to callusing or cause high-pressure areas that are vulnerable to injury!

-This wear pattern isn’t limited to just the soles of your shoes.
-Creasing in the cushioning of the shoe, or bulging in the shoe’s upper (the covering the top of your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.
+This wear pattern isn’t limited to just the soles.
+Creasing in the cushioning of the shoe, or bulging in the upper (the covering the top of your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.

 Think about how you move during your favourite activities.
 Do you run on hard surfaces?
 On soft, or abrasive-ground?
 Do you run in a straight line, or cut side-to-side?

 All of these questions are important to ask to determine the best shoe for you.
-If you’re wondering, ‘How long do running shoes last?’, we can help answer that question.
-Wearing your shoes for activities they were designed for will not just allow you to get the most of your shoes, it will help you avoid injury as well.
+If you’re wondering how long shoes last, we can help answer that.
+Wearing them for activities they aren’t intended for will not just allow you to get the most of your shoes, it will help you avoid injury as well.

-In many shoes, you can remove the liner that rests under your foot.
-You can check your shoes wear and function by looking at this liner.
+In many styles of footwear, you can remove the liner that rests under your foot.
+You can check the wear and function by looking at this liner.

 Any areas with large indents or impressions can show wear and pressure points – just like the bottoms of your shoes.
 You may also see impressions of your toes; make sure there is room between them and the end of the liner, or else you may be wearing shoes that are too small!